TrueLayer/truelayer-react-native-sdk/README.md

 }
 ```

+For the above to work you need to have `expo-build-properties` package installed.
+If you don't, install it with:

+`npx expo install expo-build-properties`

 ### Using the SDK with Expo

 The React Native SDK is a wrapper around a native mobile TrueLayer Payments SDK.
 It is not possible to use it with Expo for web.
-It is also not possible to use the SDK withing Expo Go app.
-In order to test the SDK you will have to build the Android and iOS app.
+It is also not possible to use the SDK within the Expo Go app.
+To test the SDK, you must build the Android and iOS apps.
 You can do that by running the following commands:

 For Android